Proposing a Design Token

 Prerequisites: access to GitHub and OctopusDeploy/OctopusDeploy application set up.

-- Address errors (if any): remedy errors in generated tokens and/or failing builds.
-This might require collaboration with design
+• Review introduced changes and address errors (if any): remedy errors in generated tokens and/or failing builds.
+This might require collaboration with design: